Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.rst

 In this section, you will create an AXI4-Lite compliant slave peripheral IP.

-1. Create a new project as described in `Creating a New Embedded Project with Zynq SoC :ref:`example-1-creating-a-new-embedded-project-with-zynq-soc`.
+1. Create a new project as described in :ref:`Creating a New Embedded Project with Zynq SoC <example-1-creating-a-new-embedded-project-with-zynq-soc>`.

 2. With the Vivado design open, select **Tools → Create and Package New IP**.
 Click **Next** to continue.